 You may wonder how to even know if you’re talking to the right person – if they’re the kinds of friends you want in your life.

-Equipped with the right tools, it doesn’t have to be an effort-intensive activity, you can actually have fun meeting new people, and manage to meet them again, afterwards.
+Equipped with the right tools, it doesn’t have to be an effort-intensive activity, you can actually have fun meeting new people, and manage to meet them again, afterward.

 What About Socially Successful People?